Photo credits: - pierre bouyer

 Photo credits: elia clemente

-The history-rich sleepy urban of White Plains is barely more than 45 minutes by car from NYC, while trains from Grand Central Terminal to North White Plains are just over an hour.
+The history-rich, sleepy town of White Plains is just 45 minutes by car from NYC, with trains from Grand Central to North White Plains taking just over an hour.

-The Revolutionary War has a close bond with the history of White Plains.
-Roaming through the White Plains Armory where the first reading of the Declaration of Independence was read out loud on July 11, 1776, and visiting the Jacob Purdy Farm House keep history enthusiasts thrilled.
-But that’s not all.
+Roam through the White Plains Armory, where the Declaration of Independence was first read on July 11, 1776, and visit the Jacob Purdy Farm House to thrill history enthusiasts.

 White Plains Farmers’ Market